 Dennis Wolf, M.Sc.

 Dennis acquired a B.Sc.
-(2013) and an M.Sc. in media infomatics (2016) at Ulm univesity, repectively.
+(2013) and an M.Sc. in media informatics (2016) at Ulm University, repectively.
 The title of his master theses was: "OctiCam: An Immersive and Mobile Video Communication System for Relatives and Children".

 In the winter of 2016, Dennis spend 3 months at Cambridge university, UK doing an internship in the Intelligent Interactive Systems Group lead by Dr Per Ola Kristensson.
 This lead to a collaboration on the publication "Performance Envelopes of In-Air Direct and Smartwatch Indirect Control for Head-Mounted Augmented Reality" that was presented at the conference IEEE VR 2018.

 Since 360 degree movies are a fairly new medium, creators are facing several challenges such as controlling the attention of a user.
 In traditional movies this is done by applying cuts and tracking shots which is not possible or advisable in VR since rotating the virtual scene in front of the user’s eyes will lead to simulator sickness.
 One of the reasons this effect occurs is when the physical movement (measured by the vestibular system) and the visual movement are not coherent.

 GyroVR uses head worn flywheels designed to render inertia in Virtual Reality (VR).
 Motions such as flying, diving or floating in outer space generate kinesthetic forces onto our body which impede movement and are currently not represented in VR.
 GyroVR simulates those kinesthetic forces by attaching flywheels to the users head which leverage the gyroscopic effect of resistance when changing the spinning axis of rotation.